 07 of 10

 There is a summer festival and a winter festival that celebrate social and environmental issues through art.
-There are theatre events, music , cabaret, and many live performances.
+There are theater events, music, cabaret, and many live performances.
+The event takes place on the first Sunday of Advent and exults in Christmas tradition with its own Christmas market and program.

 08 of 10